You have 0 free articles left this month.

 The inquiry into consulting firms has recommended limiting accounting partnerships to 400 partners and prohibiting the supply of both audit and non-audit services to the same client for large firms.

-By Miranda Brownlee 12 minute read
+By Miranda Brownlee 11 minute read

-The Parliamentary Joint Committee on Corporations and Financial Services Committee has tabled its final report for its inquiry into audit, assurance and consultancy industry, outlining 16 priority recommendations for immediate action and 40 in total.
+The Parliamentary Joint Committee on Corporations and Financial Services Committee has tabled its final report for its inquiry into the audit, assurance and consultancy industry, outlining 16 priority recommendations for immediate action and 40 in total.

-"A review of progress to this end should be conducted after two years, if at that time the entity has not chosen to incorporate," the final report said.
+"A review of progress to this end should be conducted after two years if at that time the entity has not chosen to incorporate," the final report said.

-Large multi-disciplinary accounting firms should also be required to implement operational separation of their audit practice from their non-audit practice, the committee said in its final report.
+Large multidisciplinary accounting firms should also be required to implement operational separation of their audit practice from their non-audit practice, the committee said in its final report.

 ==